 As data for the CAPS ‘mixed with property’ index isn’t available for periods after 1 January 2005, you should use the FTSE UK Private Investor Growth Total Return Index to provide data after 1 January 2005.
 We’ve concluded that this index provides the closest match to the CAPS index.

-We’ll also take into account:
+The guidance also takes into account:

 - the date on which the consumer joined (or could reasonably have been expected to have joined) the AVC